cunnie/writings/i_am_become_forever.md

 Taggart jumped in, "If they can flicker, maybe they can disappear.
 If we have soldiers that can become invisible, it makes certain types of infiltration missions much, much easier."

-"How far along did you get with the first test subject?"

-"Unfortunately not as far as we would have liked.
-We didn't expect anything, and when we realized things were becoming odd he had already disappeared."

 Gates said, "It's something we're very interested in, but not at the cost of losing soldiers.
 Tyrion was uniquely qualified.
 You see, he had only a month to